barumau/pandunia/eng/G11_jumla.md

 **da jete da bol dape da dike.**
 – He throws the ball to hit the target.
 **mi shofe da karo kom da site.**
-– He drives the car to enter the city.
+– I drive the car to enter the city.

 Another common sequence is that of `causer > agent > patient`.
 In such sequences the first verb typically indicates a modality such as desire, permission or obligation,